HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 So, I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
 Indeed after using this GPU with `NVinject.kext`, NVIDIA legacy patching, and OCLP, it worked with all Intel macOS releases.

+The [G80 NVIDIA Tesla GPUs](https://www.techpowerup.com/gpu-specs/?gpu=G80) are the best suited for this kind of hackintosh, GeForce 8800 GTS 320/640 and Quadro FX 5600 are known to be working.

 **Please note that legacy GPUs needs CSM/Legacy Boot turned on in the BIOS settings, otherwise you will have a blank screen when you boot the computer.**